CS 725/825 Computer Networks, IT 725 Network Technology

 Programming assignment:

 To run your experiment, use rb1.cs.unh.edu and rb2.cs.unh.edu.
-Besides connectivity to the department network, the servers are connected via five links that carry no other traffic than the one produced by the experiments.
+Besides connectivity to the department network, the servers are connected via four links that carry no other traffic than the one produced by the experiments.
 Each of the links is configured so that traffic experiences different link delays.
 The extra delays added to the inherent delay of a directly connected link are set as follows:

-Interface Added round-trip delay (ms)
+Interface Subnet Added round-trip delay (ms)

-enp2s0f1 20
+enp2s0f110.2.1.0/24 20

 The links are configured with private IP addresses, make sure that you send your test traffic over them and not over the public interfaces rb1.cs.unh.edu and rb2.cs.unh.edu.
 Standard development tools are installed there.
 Accounts are being set up for all students in the course with the same username as you have on Agate but with a different password.
 Your username and password has been stored in your home directory on Agate in file cs725.info, cs825.info, or it725.info, depending on the course you are registered for.
 The servers do not mount your Agate filesystem.
 The best way to keep your code in sync between your development environment and both machines is to use git and create multiple clones of your repository.

 IPv4 and IPv6 address assignment on rb1/rb2/rb3.
-This assignment uses only rb1 and rb2 and network interfaces enp2s0f0, enp2s0f1, enp2s0f2.
-For convenience, you can use hostnames using pattern: hostname "pxyz" resolves to IPv4 address 10.x.y.z (e.g., "p201" is a hostname for the interface with IP address 10.2.0.1).
+This assignment uses only rb1 and rb2 and network interfaces enp2s0f0, enp2s0f1, enp2s0f2, and enp2s0f3.
+Instead of typing IP addresses, you can use hostnames using the pattern: hostname "pxyz" resolves to IPv4 address 10.x.y.z.
+For example, "p201" is the hostname for the rb1 interface with IP address 10.2.0.1.

 Submission instructions: